Purchases through our links may earn us a commission.

 Drawing heat from the CPU

 Before we can talk about how cooling systems pull heat away from the CPU, it’s important to understand what thermal conductivity is.
-Thermal conductivity is how well a material is able to transfer heat and it’s measured in watts per meter Kelvin.
+Thermal conductivity is how well a material can transfer heat and it’s measured in watts per meter Kelvin.
 Let’s compare the thermal conductivity of some materials commonly found in a PC:

 A heatsink is a large, metal cuboid comprised of dozens of metal fins and its purpose is to dissipate heat from the CPU.
 Since heatsinks make direct contact with the metal surface of the CPU and are usually made of aluminum alloy or copper, they can transfer heat away from the processor far more quickly than air can.